 Player takes the role of a female protagonist who downloads a mysterious app that leads her into living in either a closed, secured apartment owned by Rika, the founder of a charity organization known as the RFA (Rika’s Fundraising Association), or the Mint Eye HQ.
 She meets the remaining members of the RFA and is tasked to organize a party by inviting guests while finding the truth behind the RFA.

-Read also: Top 7 PlayStation Portable Visual Novel Games
+Read also: 5 Best Visual Novel Games So Far (Part 2)

 If before you feel bored playing a visual novel game, maybe those games can change your mind.
 Upon playing you might get occupied and addicted with what the story offers.
 If I have to choose, I will choose Zero Time Dilemma because I’m a survival theme lover.
 But to be frank, VA-11 Hall-A seems really nice too with the retro graphics and high score; another visual novel to try.